-- Google's and Apple's conducts such as the following would be a problem under the AMA (Private monopolization, Interference with a competitor's transactions, etc.) when such conducts lead to treat their own apps more favorably than those of competitors and interfere with transactions between the competitors and consumers, causing the decrease in trade opportunities for the competitors or the exclusion of the competitors. - (1) Manipulating search algorithms or app store rankings in order to display their own apps in a way that appeal to consumers - (2) Disadvantaging the apps of competitors by collecting commissions from competitors while not collecting commissions from themselves - (3) Treating the apps of competitors disadvantageously in app review, such as by arbitrarily rejecting those apps
+- Google's and Apple's conduct such as the following would be a problem under the AMA (Private monopolization, Interference with a competitor's transactions, etc.) when such conduct leads to treating their own apps more favorably than those of competitors and interferes with transactions between the competitors and consumers, causing a decrease in trade opportunities for the competitors or the exclusion of the competitors. - (1) Manipulating search algorithms or app store rankings in order to display their own apps in a way that appeals to consumers - (2) Disadvantaging the apps of competitors by collecting commissions from competitors while not collecting commissions from themselves - (3) Treating the apps of competitors disadvantageously in app review, such as by arbitrarily rejecting those apps